Risk, returns & timeframes illustration

 What is the S&P 500?

-The Standard & Poor 500 Index, or the S&P 500 Index is a group of 500 publicly traded companies on the US share markets.
+The S&P 500 Index is a group of 500 publicly traded companies, or pakihi, on the US share markets.
 The main criteria for being part of this group of companies is the market cap (total dollar market value) of the company.
-500 companies may sound like a lot, but for context there are about 2,600 companies listed on the New York Stock Exchange, around 3,750 on the Nasdaq, and more than 3,700 on the OTC markets.
+500 companies may sound like a lot, but for context there are about 2,600 companies listed on the New York Stock Exchange (NYSE), around 3,750 on the Nasdaq, and more than 3,700 on the OTC markets

 A short history of the S&P 500